 The REST API enables you to perform core operations, without using the desktop GUI, as well as integrate with other applications or tools that part of your Dev/Test infrastructure.
-You can create, update, and delete data sources, virtual assets,tools, environments, etc. For details, see the API documentation by opening the following URL in a browser:
+You can create, update, and delete data sources, test suites, virtual assets,tools, environments, etc. For details, see the API documentation by opening the following URL in a browser:

 Your tools may be deployed on different ports.

 If the server is connected to a CTP that has security controls configured, you will need to provide the REST API valid admin-level credentials.
 For details, see About Virtualize Server User Access Control for additional information.